 - 6 hours of Greek and/or Latin

 - 15 credit hours of ancient, classical, and/or medieval art and archaeology.

 - 4-6 hours of thesis credit

 - Thesis (to be completed during 4th semester of graduate study)

 - Slide Identification Exam: A one-hour slide identification exam, which must be passed in advance of the Comprehensive Examination.

 - Comprehensive Examination (upon submission of thesis): Candidates must pass written and oral examinations in the fields of Greek art and archaeology and Roman art and archaeology.
 The three-hour written exam will be based on candidates' course work and the reading lists.
 The oral exam will explore further aspects of candidates' understanding of theories, methods, and material culture, based primarily on the thesis.

-- The department strongly encourages students to apply to the Associate Chair for Graduate Studies for the required permission to follow Plan II.
-The requirements differ from Plan I in substituting 3-6 additional hours of ancient, classical, and/or medieval art and archaeology or graduate-level language for the 3-6 thesis hours of Plan I. The Slide Identification Exam and the Comprehensive Examinations are the same as in Plan I (as above), except that the oral examination focuses on understanding of theories, methods, and material culture gained through coursework and the reading lists rather than a thesis.
+- For many students Plan II will be more in line with their educational goals.
+They are encouraged to discuss this option with the ACGS.
+The requirements differ from Plan I in substituting 3-6 additional hours of ancient, classical, and/or medieval art and archaeology or graduate-level language for the 4-6 thesis hours of Plan I. The Slide Identification Exam and the Comprehensive Examinations are the same as in Plan I (as above), except that the oral examination focuses on understanding of theories, methods, and material culture gained through coursework and the reading lists rather than a thesis.